UniversalDependencies/docs/_fi-overview/specific-syntax.md

 ## Relative clauses
 <!-- this section originally from TDT guidelines section 5.6 -->

-(NOTE/TODO: the following section is originally from the TDT documentation and has not yet been fully updated for UD.
-Some of the guidelines here may not apply to UD Finnish.)

 Relative clauses most often modify noun phrases, but it is also possible for them to modify a whole clause.
 From a prescriptive perspective, the relativizer that should be used in relative clauses